Martinez, CA (MTZ)

 The station in Martinez was built in 2001.
 Part of a larger 12-year construction project, the facility cost $31 million, paid for by the Contra Costa Transportation Authority, Bay Area Rapid Transit (BART), Caltrans, the California Transportation Commission, Union Pacific Railroad, the Federal Highway Administration and the Bay Area Quality Management District.

-This intermodal facility features architecture reminiscent of old fashioned train stations with high ceilings and canopied benches.
-There is a balcony overlooking the three tracks and an 800-foot platform.
-The station provides parking for 160 vehicles and has bicycle lockers, ten bus bays, carpool and vanpool lots and provides a shuttle to the Martinez waterfront and downtown.
-The previous station, built in 1876, could not handle the amount of passengers using the station.
+The previous depot, built in 1876, could not handle the amount of passengers using the station.
 Along with constructing the station itself, the project included the building of a mini-park, a walking trail and a flood control and restoration project along Alhambra Creek.
 In 2002, the design of the Martinez station was awarded the Merit Award for Intermodal Transportation Facilities in Excellence in Highway Design Awards.

-The station also houses the Martinez Visitors’ Center, operated by the Martinez Chamber of Commerce from one end of the facility at 603 Marina Vista Avenue.
+The station also houses the Martinez Visitors Center, operated by the Martinez Chamber of Commerce from one end of the facility at 603 Marina Vista Avenue.
 In 2003, the city of Martinez constructed a memorial to those who died in the 9/11 attacks.
-The September 11 Memorial includes two pieces of steel girder from the World Trade Center, and stands close to the station, just outside the Visitors’ Center.
+The September 11 Memorial includes two pieces of steel girder from the World Trade Center, and stands close to the station, just outside the Visitors Center.

 Martinez, located in the Alhambra Valley, was originally home to the Karkines Indians.
 In 1824, a land grant, including the Alhambra Valley, was given to Don Ygnacio Martinez, the Spanish governor of the area.
 The grant was a gift from the Mexican government thanking Martinez for his service in the Mexican army.